mikey1277/Overlayz/README.md

 This has been available under a non-commercial license to benefit the public.

+If you want to commercialize, I am not sure what would be ethical, but feel free to reach out to discuss your particular use case.

 ## AI Context Manager

 Handles getting OCR / screenshot